percona/pbm-docs/docs/details/architecture.md

 Percona Backup for MongoDB consists of the following components:

-* [`pbm-agent`](../reference/glossary.md#pbm-agent) is a process running on every `mongod` node within the cluster or a replica set that performs backup and restore operations.
+* [`pbm-agent`](../reference/glossary.md#pbm-agent) is a process running on every `mongod` node within the cluster or within a replica set that performs backup and restore operations.

 * [`pbm` CLI](../reference/glossary.md#pbm-cli) is a command-line utility that instructs `pbm-agents` to perform an operation.